dtm-labs/en.dtm.pub/docs/blogs/classic-dtrans.md

 Sub-transaction barrier technology, pioneered by [https://github.com/yedf/dtm](https://github.com/yedf/dtm), is significant in designing simple and easy-to-implement algorithms and providing easy-to-use interfaces.
 With the help of these two items, developers are completely freed from the handling of network exceptions.

-The technology currently requires the [yedf/dtm](https://github.com/yedf/dtm) transaction manager, and the SDK is currently available to developers of the go language.
+The technology currently requires the [yedf/dtm](https://github.com/yedf/dtm) transaction manager, and the SDK is currently available to developers of the go/python language.
 SDKs for other languages are in the planning stage.
 For other distributed transaction frameworks, as long as the appropriate distributed transaction information is provided, the technology can be quickly implemented using DTM according to the above principles.